 NFRS Standard

-•Pattern: The Roan shall have as symmetrical markings as possible.
-The underside should be completely white.
+Pattern: The striped Roan shall have as symmetrical markings as possible.
+The chest, belly, sides and all the legs to be completely white.

-•Head: A wide inverted V shaped blaze, including the whisker bed, coming as close to the eyes as possible without touching the eyes, and coming to a point between the ears.
+Head: A wide inverted V shaped blaze including the whisker bed, coming as close to the eyes as possible without touching the eyes, and coming to a point between the ears.
 Jaw line and underside of the head must be white.
-Eye colour to conform to base colour standard.
+Eye colour to conform to the standard for the base colour.

-•Faults: White spots in coloured fur/ coloured spots in white fur.
-Brindled demarcation line.
-Lack of white on face and head or a completely white face or head.
+Faults: White spots in coloured fur/coloured spots in white fur.
+Brindled demarcation line, demarcation line too low.
+Lack of white on face or a completely white face.
+Stripe too narrow or broken, any suggestions of a hood.